Study to Assess the Safety, Tolerability, and Preliminary Efficacy of ST266 in Infants With Necrotizing Enterocolitis (NEC)

 Inclusion Criteria

-- Infants born from ≥26 weeks gestational age to 40 weeks gestational age; up to 40 weeks postmenstrual gestational age (gestational age plus chronological age in terms of weeks) with current weight at diagnosis of NEC between ≥800g and ≤3000g as a result of prematurity and/or IUGR.
+- Infants born from ≥22 weeks gestational age up to and including 40 weeks gestational age; up to 40 weeks postmenstrual age (gestational age plus chronological age in terms of weeks) with current weight at diagnosis of NEC between ≥500g and ≤3000g, as a result of prematurity and/or IUGR.
 Parent(s)/legal medical representative(s) voluntarily provides written consent prior to study enrollment.
-2. Minimum Bell stage IIA NEC diagnosis by radiologic confirmed pneumatosis intestinalis and may include intestinal dilation and ileus.
+2. Bell's Stage IIA or higher medical NEC (Stages IIA - IIIA only) diagnosis by radiologic confirmed pneumatosis intestinalis and may include intestinal dilation and ileus.
+The clinician confirms NEC diagnosis by evaluation of the radiologic imaging for confirmed pneumatosis intestinalis.
+If X-ray is used and is equivocal, an ultrasound (US) may be used, if available, to confirm pneumatosis.
+If the clinician (Neonatologist and/or Pediatric Surgeon) has differing interpretation from that of the Radiologist, that should be documented in both the medical and research records for accuracy of NEC diagnosis.

 Exclusion Criteria